cabforum/cabforum.org/content/posts/2024/2024-10-f2f63-seattle/forum/index.md

   * Specifically to NetSec, simply remove the references of NetSec requirements for all BRs and just have root programs require it
 * Dimitris - as much as everyone likes that idea, it is against the bylaws and the IPR rules
   * We have different members in each group that may or not participate in NetSec
-* Tim (BDO) - CA is not going to get a different report for the same environmnet
+* Tim (BDO) - CA is not going to get a different report for the same environment
 * Tim H - does not require all members to participate in NetSec WG since you delegate trust or relying on other WGs to come up with a good set of requirements
 * Ben W - like the idea of decoupling the NSRs from the BRs and having the root programs say that having an NetSec audit is a requirement
 * Dimitris - brings up some IPR issues
-* Trev - can we just have Dimitris take ownershp to review this and figure out the path problem?
+* Trev - can we just have Dimitris take ownership to review this and figure out the path problem?
 * Dimitris - default should be version-less and certain WG can carve out exceptions if they need to (e.g. SMIME WG with MPIC)
 * **Consensus = Dimitris and Ben W will look into this and come up with a proposed solution**